na-na-hi/renget/archive/llm-training.md

 - `--num_train_epochs`: how many times should the train run cycle through the data.
 1 would mean once, and 2 would mean go through the entire dataset twice.

 This is not the end, though.
 You will need to pay close attention to the loss curves to diagnose whether your model is, at any point, underfit, overfit or well-fit.
 And for why did we choose those specific numbers in the flags above.
-The next sections will discuss these in detail.
+Future sections will discuss these in detail, you can use the Table of Contents to navigate.
 If everything went smoothly, you'll have the latest checkpoint saved in your specified output directory.
 You can now upload your newly fine-tuned model to HuggingFace!
 Congrats.
 ***

 ## Low-Rank Adaptation (LoRA)